 PP682 - Selected Topics in Continental Philosophy

 A study of a selected figure or a theme in 20th-century French or German philosophy.
-Figures discussed may include Husserl, Heidegger, Habermas, Sartre, De Beauvoir, Merleau Ponty or Derrida.
+Figures discussed may include Husserl, Heidegger, Habermas, Sartre, De Beauvoir or Merleau Ponty.
 Possible topics include existentialism, deconstruction, critical theory and phenomenology.

 PP683 - Selected Topics in Ethics